 4. If your pancakes are too salty for your taste cut the salt in half.

-5. If your pancakes are still absolutely the worst thing you have ever eaten in your life and you wish to tell me so and say "I followed the recipe exactly, except I substituted x for y and a for b… oh and I skipped that step where you said beat the eggs." then please don’t bother leaving said comment.
+5. If your pancakes are still absolutely the worst thing you have ever eaten in your life and you wish to tell me so and say “I followed the recipe exactly, except I substituted x for y and a for b… oh and I skipped that step where you said beat the eggs,” then that is probably the problem.

-With that off my chest, here is the updated and revised recipe that we still really enjoy.
+With that, here is the updated and revised recipe that we still really enjoy.

 Fluffy Coconut Flour Pancakes 2.0